 If you're a higher or additional-rate taxpayer (40% or 45%) you need to claim back your additional tax relief from HMRC.
 This is because only basic-rate tax relief of 20% is added on to pensions automatically for certain types of pensions.

-Remember, if you pay into your pension pot using a salary sacrifice arrangement, there is no tax relief to reclaim.
+Remember, if you pay into your pension pot using a salary exchange arrangement, there is no tax relief to reclaim.
 This is because your employer pays the money you've exchanged from your salary into your pension pot before any tax is deducted.

 You can find out more about tax relief on pensions at www.gov.uk.